chARpack/chARpack.github.io/src/routes/manual/02-normal_mode/02-settings.md

 * [Ralston method](https://en.wikipedia.org/wiki/List_of_Runge%E2%80%93Kutta_methods#Ralston%27s_method)

 ## Gaze highlighting
-Eye tracking is used by chARp to highlight the atom the user is currently looking at.
-This behaviour is, however, optional and can be toggled using this button.
+chARp utilizes the eye tracking capabilities of the device to highlight the atom the user is currently looking at.
+This behaviour is optional and can be toggled using this button.

 ## Pointer highlighting
 As with gaze highlighting, atoms are highlighted when a pointer (a user's index finger) gets close to it.